fourtytwo42/healthChains/backend/API.md

 Currently, no authentication is required.
 All endpoints are publicly accessible.
 Consider implementing authentication for production deployments.

+## Write Operations (POST/PUT) - DEPRECATED

+> **⚠️ IMPORTANT**: These write endpoints are **deprecated**.
+The frontend now signs transactions directly via MetaMask.
+These endpoints are kept for backward compatibility but should not be used in production.

+### Architecture Change

+**Current Architecture (Recommended)**:
+- **Reads**: Frontend → Backend API → Smart Contract (read-only)
+- **Writes**: Frontend → MetaMask Signer → Smart Contract (direct, user signs)

+**Old Architecture (Deprecated)**:
+- **Writes**: Frontend → Backend API → Backend Signer → Smart Contract

+The old architecture required the backend to have user private keys, which is a security risk.
+The new architecture follows Web3 best practices where users sign their own transactions via MetaMask.

+### Deprecated Endpoints

+The following endpoints are deprecated and should not be used:

+- `POST /api/consent/grant` - Use direct contract call from frontend
+- `PUT /api/consent/:consentId/revoke` - Use direct contract call from frontend
+- `POST /api/requests` - Use direct contract call from frontend
+- `PUT /api/requests/:requestId/approve` - Use direct contract call from frontend
+- `PUT /api/requests/:requestId/deny` - Use direct contract call from frontend

+See [frontend/README.md](../frontend/README.md) for information on direct contract calls.

 ## Examples

 ### Check Consent Status